 Logistics providers were also challenged by the changes to the vehicles they were expected to carry, said Picco.
 Fleet renewal in Russia is being affected by greater demands on performance, quality and safety, driven by what Picco identified as certain ‘megatrends’ including the general widening of vehicles thanks to more SUV and crossover models, and the rise in hybrid and electric vehicles, which typically adds 300-500kg to the weight of a vehicle, compared to a conventional one, because of heavier batteries.

 Asked whether the bigger car carrying rigs seen in Europe could be an answer, Picco said the configuration of so-called ‘megatrucks’ meant that, despite being double the price of a conventional car carrying trailer, it was still only possible to load one or two extra cars at best.

 That saving was good enough in the current economic situation for Gaz’s Korshunova, as long as quality could be maintained in loading and transit.

-Two major problems that typify logistics in Russia are sudden fluctuations in demand and the massive distances that have to be covered.
+Reading the signals Two major problems that typify logistics in Russia are sudden fluctuations in demand and the massive distances that have to be covered.
 Investment, whether shared or not, to deal with these factors is often difficult because of a third factor identified by Rico Lange, logistics lead at parts maker Robert Bosch Automotive Steering: investment signals can be misleading.